Hedgehawk11/burn-my-money/README.md

 # burn-my-money

-Small Node.js APP for FRC gambling.
+Small Node.js app for FRC gambling.

 Rules implemented:
 - Bets move money from a gambler's balance into their team's shared pool.